Historically Women’s and Men’s Colleges with Trans-Inclusive Admissions Policies

 Cottey College: “As a women’s institution, Cottey College considers for admission those applicants who indicate a legally-assigned sex of female on their application.”

-Saint Mary’s College: After decided to admit trans women in 2024, the college reversed its decision when faced with a backlash from conservative Catholics.
+Saint Mary’s College: After deciding to admit trans women in 2024, the college reversed its decision when faced with a backlash from conservative Catholics.
 It is the only Catholic affiliated women’s college not to consider trans women for admission.

 Sweet Briar College: Applicants must have birth certificates that indicate that they are female (personal communication, 12/7/21).